 Introduction / History

-The Dukha or Tsaatan are a Tuurkic people of reindeer herders who live in northern Khovsgol Aimag in Mongolia.
+The Dukha or Tsaatan are a Turkic people of reindeer herders who live in northern Khovsgol Aimag in Mongolia.
 Tsaatan means those who have reindeers in Mongolian.
-They speak Dukhan and Mongolian.
+They speak Tuva and Mongolian.

 They follow Tengrism as their religion.
 They worship creation and ancestors and believe the ghosts of ancestors live as animals and give guidance.
 They have religious books.
 The Dukha were originally from the Tuva part of Russia.
 They live as people did many years ago.